jpgordon00/Huff4Java/README.md

 ## What did I learn
-- Real-world uses of some data structures.
-Trees and traversal algoriths have real-world implications
+- Real-world uses of data structures and discrete math concepts.
+Trees and traversal algoriths that I have been tought in college level discrete mathematics is directly applicable to Huffman compression.
+- Use of of reccomended development tools.
+Instead of jumping straight into the code or my favorite program to construct the GUI for this application, I read and tested some development tools reccomended by the OpenJFX developers.
+By following their best practices, including using their reccomended programs for layout generation, I built this application with minimal time spent with boilerplate code.